MHDLab-Projects/MHD-Photoionization/experiment/metadata/README.md

 Parameters used in the processing of data

+TODO: convert times to PT, and remove convert_to_PT=False keyword from data loading. see issue #13

 ## cut times (ct)

 * testcase - a window of time where the system process is brought to a fixed combination of setpoints